 The word ‘recycle’ basically means to convert something into reusable material (I Googled it).
 This worked well for glass, paper, aluminum, and steel for a while.
 The items were sorted out of our garbage into a process that moved the basic materials back into a manufacturing stream and did two major things: 1) it reduced our need for the raw materials, and 2) it reduced the amount of trash going into our landfills.
 A “win-win” most would say.

 We’ve become accustomed to sorting our plastic containers, papers, and in some places even glass, into bins that are usually blue (although for some strange reason my city uses brown).
 Even people that don’t spend any time in the now-expected-community-practice still know what the bins are for.
 And, though this is a common practice in all major cities, I am amazed at how many people did not realize how much of a difference this made on our landfills.

 Why this is challenging and not living up to expectations

-The problem is that the materials need to be separated from trash and even more importantly – the food remnants.
+The problem is that due to the limitation of municipal recycling systems, the materials need to be separated from trash and even more importantly – the food remnants.
 This process takes time.
 Sadly, many many people don’t rinse out or even just scrape their containers clean, so when the plastics do get to the processing center they are disgusting.
-There is too much trash and not enough man power to sort this efficiently and cost-effectively so the process became one of sorting as much as possible, compacting, and then shipping off to another place for more processing.
+There is too much trash and not enough man power to sort this efficiently and cost-effectively, so the process became one of sorting as much as possible, compacting, and then shipping off to another place for more processing.
 In some sorting centers they just toss the food encrusted containers into the waste pile.

 The amount of recyclable material still getting into our landfills is disheartening to even consider.
-According to SaveOnEnergy.com, in America we produce on average 4.4 pounds of waste per person every day.
-They did the math to come up with astonishing numbers of how much waste per person in each state.
+According to Dumpsters.com, in America we produce on average 4.5 pounds of waste per person every day.
+They did the math to come up with astonishing numbers of how much waste is generated per person in each state.

 Where is it going?